Multicultural Literature and Composition Thurs

 This is a great class for students who think they don't like English classes, and/or students who are up for learning a variety of college and life skills in addition to traditional writing and reading.
 ML is an active class that takes place in an encouraging environment.
 The skills of literary analysis, writing, and speech are taught simultaneously since much of the structure and style of oral and written communication are complementary.

-Units of literature focus on short stories, poetry, visual media, and plays.
+Units of literature focus on short stories, poetry, drama, visual media, teacher handouts, and internet resources.
 Students are taught the rhetorical framework of fiction and nonfiction, investigating literary analysis skills one can build on for future college/AP classwork if desired.
-Optional, extra-credit summer reading contributes to literature requirements and may cover August classwork if parents desire to start the course before school starts.
+Optional, extra-credit summer reading contributes to literature requirements if parents desire to start the course before school starts.
 This reading can continue throughout the year as extra credit, up to three books per semester, and could turn into "Honors" being added to the course name.

 The composition aspect of the course covers organization and editing skills needed for ACT and SAT essays, college/scholarship applications, discussion/exam-style essays, speaker analyses, resumes, and other practical writing.
 Targeted grammar study is included in editing workshops, useful for those who have a mind for grammar and/or those with an ear for error correction.
 Teacher feedback in writing and speaking focuses on encouragement and "next steps" rather than punitive or negative assessment.
 Having said that, there is accountability for each student to grow and work toward his or her writing being able to match up with standard written English.
 Students often turn in writing assignments during the week via email, making this a part-online/part-classroom experience.
 Students practice meeting deadlines and assignment details, with penalties (and rewards!) increasing over the semesters.
 Graded work is promptly sent home for parent perusal.
 Spring projects include an MLA-style research paper on a career chosen by the student and a formal, persuasive speech.